apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**March Madness highlights: Alabama beats Clemson; Iowa, LSU will face off**
+**SpaceX launches Starlink batch in second launch of day, nails landing**

-You can read more about it [here](https://www.washingtonpost.com/sports/2024/03/30/march-madness-games-scores-live-updates/).
+You can read more about it [here](https://www.youtube.com/watch?v=pwyq08HYh-I).

 ## Requirements
 - Python 3.8